-Our Sages teach us about something called קפיצת הדרך, traveling long distances in a miraculously short amount of time.
+Our Sages teach about a concept called קפיצת הדרך, miraculously traveling long distances in a very short time.

-The commentaries explain that this concept teaches us an important lesson; everything in this world was created to be used in the service of Hashem.
+The commentaries derive an important lesson.
+Everything in this world was created to be used in the service of Hashem.
 When we perform mitzvos with physical objects, we elevate them and give them purpose.
-Time and space are creations as well, and they too were created only to give us a context to serve Hashem.
-When our service of Hashem calls for these laws of physics to be suspended, instead of being obstacles they simply disappear.
+Time and space are also creations, whose purpose is to provide a context to serve Hashem.
+When our service of Hashem calls for these laws of physics to be suspended, instead of being obstacles, they simply disappear.

-The Gemara tells us that the Holy Ark didn’t take up space; if one would measure the room of the Holy of Holies before bringing in the Aron Hakodesh, and then measure the floor space after it was brought in, he would discover that the Aron simply did not take up space.
+The Gemara tells us that the Holy Ark didn’t take up space.
+The area of the floorspace without the Aron was the same as the area with the Aron there.
 It defies the laws of physics, but that was the way it was.

-If Hashem deemed it necessary for Eliezer to be by the well at that precise moment, that was were he was; if Hashem felt that now was the time for Yaakov to be in the place of the future Bais Hamikdash, nothing on earth would prevent that from happening, even time and space were no obstacle.
+If Hashem deemed it necessary for Eliezer to be by the well at that precise moment, that was where he was.
+If Hashem felt that now was the time for Yaakov to be in the place of the future Bais Hamikdash, nothing on earth would prevent that from happening.
+Even time and space were no obstacle.

-Rav Moshe Feinstein has an interesting observation.
-If the case of Eliezer, Rashi tells us that Eliezer found himself at the very well that Rivka would frequent.
+Rav Moshe Feinstein makes an interesting observation.
+In the case of Eliezer, Rashi tells us that Eliezer found himself at the very well that Rivka would frequent.
 However, in the case of Yaakov, Rashi tells us that the very place of the Beis Hamikdash moved and traveled out to greet him!
-Why didn’t Hashem ‘simply’ bring Yaakov to the place, instead of bringing the place to him?
+Why did Hashem "bring the mountain to Yaakov" instead of bringing Yaakov to the mountain?

-This is a tremendous source of inspiration for us; we are only a ‘phone call’ away -and even closer that that!
+This can be used as a tremendous source of inspiration.
+We are only a ‘phone call’ away -- and even closer!
 Faster than the speed of sound, we can return to the Hashem and the Bais Hamikdash!

 Have a wonderful Shabbos!